French intensive gardening: Bed preparation

 Bed preparation is an important and time-consuming activity that is vital to the success of a French intensive garden, beginning with the bed layouts which are often what people associate with the French intensive system.
 A 3x3 foot bed is the minimum size needed to create the micro climates necessary for successful planting, however most prefer a bed length of 5, 10, or 20 feet to make calculations easier and yields larger.
 Traditionally, raised beds are the first image to come to mind when thinking of a French intensive garden.
 However, bed heights should be adjusted to the climates they are being built in, with drier climates having flat or sunken to maximize water collection and wetter or temperate climates utilizing raised beds.
-Heights vary from 1-2" for more warmer climates to 6-8" in colder areas where soil heat needs to be conserved.
+Heights vary from 1–2 inches for warmer climates to 6–8inches in colder areas where soil heat needs to be conserved.

-After the garden has been laid out soil preparation is the next key aspect to consider for successful planting.
-Weeds and debris are removed from the beds and 3-4" of compost or manure is dug into the soil and left for a month in order to have nutrients spread around the soil; the process can be sped up by placing black or clear plastic tarps over the soil causing a pre-heating of the ground.
+After the garden has been laid out, soil preparation is the next key aspect to consider for successful planting.
+Weeds and debris are removed from the beds and 3–4 inches of compost or manure is dug into the soil and left for a month in order to have nutrients spread around the soil; the process can be sped up by placing black or clear plastic tarps over the soil causing a pre-heating of the ground.
 Double-digging, is the technique often used to create well aerated and evenly dispersed nutrients in the soil.
 Proper soil preparation is key to aiding in plant growth using French intensive companion planting.